Seeing Eye to AI: Human Alignment via Gaze-Based Response Rewards for Large Language Models: Appendix

 Special tokens are removed from the text before it is tokenized with the corresponding tokenizer used for the \acrshort{et} generator model.
 This is done to ensure that special tokens related to the chat format are not included in the input and are not assigned \acrshort{et} features to them, since these tokens are just for the \acrshort{rm} to understand the chat format.

 \textbf{First model:} Model presented in \cite{huang_long-range_2023}.
 The code for the model along with the weights is publicly available, so we used the pre-trained checkpoint and we adapted their code for our implementation.
 This model was trained on several eye-tracking datasets, including Dundee \citep{kennedy_frequency_2012}, GECO \citep{cop_presenting_2017}, ZuCo1 \citep{hollenstein_zuco_2018}, ZuCo2 \citep{hollenstein_towards_2020}.
 More detailed information about this datasets is presented in \autoref{tab:corpus_et_overview}.
+The best model achieves an \acrfull{mse} of 4.02 on a randomly held-out test set (25\% of all data).
+This model has 17.5M pararemetes and remains frozen during training.
 In \autoref{fig:trt_example} we show an example of the synthetic \acrfull{trt} generated for the chosen and rejected response to a prompt.

 For training this model, since the fixation duration is distributed differently across corpora, the authors normalize the fixation duration for each corpus, by dividing it by the mean duration of the corpus.
 Moreover, they map the duration values to discrete space $[1, 2, · · · , K]$.
 Using K-quantiles, the fixation values were partitioned into $K$ subsets of nearly equal sizes, and each value was assigned to the index of the corresponding subset.
 The model is then trained in a multi-task setting, computing the mean and variance of the fixation duration.
 This quartile-based processing is used in other works \citep{huang_longer_2023} that use \acrshort{et} data to improve performance in \acrshort{nlp} tasks, and we believe it is part of the reason why we obtained better results with this combination when training the \acrshort{rm}.
 The authors proposed a method specifically for converting word-level TRT to token-level fixation data during model training.
 Initially, the TRT of a word is assigned to its characters, then a small number is assigned to the last character of the word (mainly to give small values to punctuation).
 After tokenizing the word the span of each subword is obtained, and the maximum value in each span is taken as the final token-level fixation data.